-A normal aortic valve has 3 flaps (leaflets) that act as a one-way door.
-In aortic stenosis, the valve doesn’t work as it should or has an abnormal number of leaflets that don't work correctly.
+A normal aortic valve has 3 cusps (leaflets) that act as a 1-way door.
+With aortic stenosis, the valve doesn’t work as it should or has an abnormal number of leaflets that don't work correctly.
 That makes it harder for the leaflets to open and let blood flow from the left ventricle to the aorta.

 Aortic stenosis may be mild, moderate, or severe.
 It depends on how much of the blood is blocked.
 The condition may get worse over time.
 It may also occur with other heart problems or conditions.

 Moderate to severe aortic stenosis may affect the heart and blood vessels in these ways: